salesp07/salesp07/INSTRUCTIONS.md

  6. Customize lines 9-23 to fit your description
  7. Customize your Socials section (25-35)
  8. Customize your Tools section (41-46)
  9. In your stats section, rename `https://github-readme-salesp07.vercel.app` to `https://github-readme-stats.vercel.app`.
 The first one is my private instance of the repo, and I use it so my private contributions are taken into account as well.
-Hosting your private instance of github-readme-stats on Vercel is quite a simple process, if you're interested, click [here](https://github.com/salesp07/github-readme-stats#deploy-on-your-own).
+Hosting your private instance of github-readme-stats on Vercel is quite a simple process; if you're interested, click [here](https://github.com/salesp07/github-readme-stats#deploy-on-your-own).
  10. Customize your footer typing animation (line 79)
  11. You're good to go!
 Make sure to leave a ⭐ if you like this repo!